ooni/probe-cli/docs/design/dd-003-step-by-step.md

 codebase but is actually code generated, as happens with urlgetter, which generates a Config for netx.

-#### Difficulty of collecting precise observations
+#### Difficulty in collecting precise observations

 Some observations happen at places that are not so easy to collect using decoration.
 Here is a simple example.
-Assume we wanted to implement lightweight measurements where we only record which major operation failed (i.e., dialing, DNS lookup, TLS handshake) completely ignoring read/write events and also not bothering ourselves with collecting traces.
+Assume we wanted to implement lightweight measurements where we only record which major operation failed (i.e., dialing, DNS lookup, TLS handshake), completely ignoring read/write events and also not bothering ourselves with collecting traces.
 In this simplified scenario, we could use this decorator: